-During this three-step process, we need to address the following three challenges: \begin{description} \item [C1:] A smart contract project may contain tens of Solidity files\footnote{According to our evaluation in \mysec\ref{sec:evaluate}, a \Cfour project has 36 Solidity files on average.
+\textbf{C1:} A smart contract project may contain tens of Solidity files\footnote{According to our evaluation in \mysec\ref{sec:evaluate}, a \Cfour project has 36 Solidity files on average.
 In contrast to a recent study~\cite{David_Zhou_Qin_Song_Cavallaro_Gervais_2023}, which claimed to feed entire contracts to the GPT-4 model with 32k tokens, we cannot feed the entire project into the model for analysis.}, making it infeasible or costly to directly feed all of them to GPT.
 Moreover, the presence of non-vulnerable functions may affect GPT's recognition of vulnerable ones.
 Therefore, \textit{how to effectively narrow down the candidate functions for GPT matching becomes essential}.

-\item [C2:] Existing GPT-based vulnerability detection works~\cite{gpt4_cannot_beat_human, David_Zhou_Qin_Song_Cavallaro_Gervais_2023, Deng_Xia_Peng_Yang_Zhang_2023} typically feed GPT with high-level vulnerability descriptions for vulnerability matching, which either demands advanced reasoning capabilities from GPT or relies on the pre-trained vulnerability knowledge of GPT models.
+\textbf{C2:} Existing GPT-based vulnerability detection works~\cite{gpt4_cannot_beat_human, David_Zhou_Qin_Song_Cavallaro_Gervais_2023, Deng_Xia_Peng_Yang_Zhang_2023} typically feed GPT with high-level vulnerability descriptions for vulnerability matching, which either demands advanced reasoning capabilities from GPT or relies on the pre-trained vulnerability knowledge of GPT models.
 Hence, \textit{can we break down vulnerability types in a manner that allows GPT, as a generic and intelligent code understanding tool, to recognize them directly from code-level semantics?}

-\item [C3:] Considering that GPT may produce unreliable answers or fail to recognize differences in similar functions, \textit{further confirming the matched potential vulnerabilities becomes critical}. \end{description}
+\textbf{C3:} Considering that GPT may produce unreliable answers or fail to recognize differences in similar functions, \textit{further confirming the matched potential vulnerabilities becomes critical}.

 Since challenge C1 and C3 are both related to challenge C2, we first present how we tackle C2 in \mysec\ref{sec:matching}, followed by our solutions to C1 and C3 in \mysec\ref{sec:filtering} and \mysec\ref{sec:confirming}, respectively.